Daemonite/material/docs/4.5/getting-started/introduction.md

     └── material.min.js.map
 {% endhighlight %}

 This is the most basic form of Material: precompiled files for quick drop-in usage in nearly any web project.

 We provide compiled CSS and JavaScript (`material.*`), as well as compiled and minified CSS and JavaScript (`material.min.*`).
+Extra CSS for plugins is stored in (`material-plugins.css`) and minified in (`material-plugins.min.css`).
+Respective JavaScript for each plugin has to be imported manually (refer to Plugins section).

-Remember to check the [starter template](#starter-template) for a basic set up guide.
+Check the [starter template](#starter-template) for a basic set up guide.

 ### Source code